extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 * Start server process
     * run `atlas-run-standalone --product bitbucket`
-    * *this runs a bitbucket server instance in FG (so you can overlook the output on the stdout)*
+    * *this runs a bitbucket server instance in foreground (so you can overlook the stdout)*
 * Server state / clean server
     * `cd amps-standalone-bitbucket-LATEST/`
     * *this folder is used to persist the entire servers state, if you want a clean install, just delete this one*
+* Debug logs
+    * run `less amps-standalone-bitbucket-LATEST/target/bitbucket/home/log/atlassian-bitbucket.log`
+    * *now you can search/follow the log for anything you print with log4j*

 ### Run your plugin

 * Build your plugin
     * run `atlas-package` where your plugins `pom.xml` is located
     * *this will run maven build scripts to create the plugins .jar*
-* Install plugin in runnin server
+* Install plugin in running server
     * run `atlas-install-plugin` next to the `pom.xml` again
     * *this will install the plugin into the running bitbucket server instance*
-* Debug logs
-    * run `less amps-standalone-bitbucket-LATEST/target/bitbucket/home/log/atlassian-bitbucket.log`
-    * *now you can search/follow the log for anything you print with log4j*

 ## The actual change